West Grove, Pennsylvania: Geography

 West Grove is on the boundary between hardiness zones 6b and 7a.
 The climate is hot-summer humid continental (Dfa.)

 Transportation

 As of 2010, there were 8.97 mi of public roads in West Grove, of which 1.55 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 7.42 mi were maintained by the borough.

 Pennsylvania Route 841 is the only numbered highway directly serving West Grove.
 It follows a north-south alignment through the eastern part of the borough via Prospect Avenue, Evergreen Street and Chatham Road.
-U.S. Route 1 bypasses the borough to the north.
+U.S. Route 1 (which runs from Key West, Florida to Fort Kent, Maine) bypasses the borough to the north.